dart-lang/site-www/src/tools/pub/automated-publishing.md

 To learn how to configure a _Cloud Build Trigger_, check out [creating and managing build triggers][21].

-To use the `cloudbuild.yaml` from previous step, you should configure the _Cloud Build Trigger_ type as "Cloud Build Configuration" located in the repository in the `/cloudbuild.yaml` file.
+To use the `cloudbuild.yaml` from the previous step, configure the _Cloud Build Trigger_ type as "Cloud Build Configuration" located in the repository in the `/cloudbuild.yaml` file.
 Do **not** specify a _service account_ for the build to be triggered with.